SKantar/3D-Platform-/README.md

   <a name="top" href="#"><img src="anim.gif"></a>
 </p>

-## Usage
+## Easy Run Instructions ( For non-developers )

-Follow these instructions if you simply wish to run WebGoat
+Follow these instructions if you simply wish to run 3D Platform

 **Prerequisites:**